 Get travel insurance for trips to Spain, the Canaries and Balearic Islands with theidol.com

-Your trip to Spain doesn’t require travel insurance, but it’ll give you peace of mind that you’re covered whatever activities are on your agenda.
+Your trip to Spain doesn’t require travel insurance cover, but it’ll give you peace of mind that you’re covered whatever activities are on your agenda.

 Your policy should cover travel to Europe, your planned activities, plus unexpected or expensive situations, for example: